cjkowalski/etch-a-sketch/README.md

 <br>

-Super happy with how this project came out, I am excited to star the next!
+Super happy with how this project came out, I am excited to start the next!